Structure and Responsibilities

 Any person may, on a purely voluntary basis, inform the Safety Officer or a member of the Safety Committee of any medical information relevant to First Aid.
 Every reasonable effort will be made to maintain appropriate confidentiality.

-All members of staff should complete a Work Place Assessment having read the University booklet.
-Anyone having problems in completing the form should contact a member of the Departmental Safety Committee for help.
+All members of staff should complete a Workplace Assessment.
+Anyone having problems completing the online training and RA should contact the Safety Officer.

 Any Occupational Health concerns should normally be raised initially with the Departmental Safety officer, a member of the Departmental Safety Committee or the Head of Department in the first instance, before being referred to the University's Occupational Health Department for advice and guidance.
 This ensures that the Department has an overall view of problems and can take the necessary steps to address them.